 With the objective of peak efficiency, numerical flow analysis was included in this study to capture key design factors impacting the turbine’s flow.
 Working as the team’s numerical modeller, I took charge in this by reviewing past literatures and studies regarding this topic.
 One of the earliest numerical investigations working on this front was published in 1965 by Warren Rice [1].
 In their study, a crude analytical idealisation was devised such that it captured the flow profile with relative accuracy without requiring heavy mathematical complexity.
 Rice’s methodology has since been attracting much attention in the field of Tesla Turbine analysis due to its simplicity and range of applicability.
 Following up on this, Sengupta et al. investigated a formulation for the inter-disc flow field in a three-dimensional setting under a fixed pressure drop [2].
 Aside from the observed decreasing efficiency trend with higher flow rate, it was also noted that the experimental efficiencies were consistently lower than their analytical counterpart due to the omission of losses from bearings, nozzles and seals.

-Similarly, Romanin and Carey developed a three-dimensional integral perturbation model with a surface micro-structuring incorporation, generalising upon the conventional Poisseuille flow assumption [3].
+Similarly, Romanin and Carey developed a three-dimensional integral perturbation model with a surface micro-structuring incorporation, generalising upon the conventional Poiseuille flow assumption [3].
 Dimensionless parameters were highlighted throughout the study to provide a direct assessment of their relative impacts on fluid pressure, viscosity and momentum.
 All of which ultimately affected turbine performance.
 In addition to Carey’s work, Krishnan et al. applied a similar model with the inclusion of parameter-scaling and loss mechanisms as to practically correlate theoretical efficiency and thus design optimisation [4].
 It was shown that the turbine was able to draw out near 40% efficiency when scaled down to the millimetre regime for incompressible flow (water).

 Having reviewed multiple variants, I have chosen Carey and Romanin’s version as the base reference.
 This is because the model encompasses a wide range of cases (better generality), surface microstructuring analysis as well as thorough results validation with that of experimental datasets, showing its suitability to predict turbine’s performance index.

-Aims:
+Numerical Modelling Aims:

 To construct a comprehensive numerical model for turbine optimisation based on discs flow analysis under varying design parameters.